bitPogo/kmock/docs/src/howto/advanced.md

 While the first and second Assertion passes the last won't.
 Why is it that?
 KMock uses inheritance not reflection as you remember.
-The last assertion fails since `AnyImplementation` has no custom implementation of `equals` and uses the default.
+The last assertion fails since `AnyImplementation` has no custom implementation of `equals` and uses the default one.
-If `AnyImplementation` makes a custom comparison with taking properties for example into account, the Assertion could pass.
+If `AnyImplementation` makes a custom comparison while taking only properties into account, the Assertion may pass.

 ## Relaxing
-KMock also facilitates Relaxation to a certain degree and will hopefully get better over time.
+KMock also facilitates Relaxation to a certain degree and will hopefully get better in it over time.
 However it requires boilerplate code done by you.
-However, Relaxation of methods which return `Unit` is build-in feature, so do not worry about it.
+The Relaxation of methods which return `Unit` is Build-In feature, so do not worry about it.
 You only need to switch `relaxUnitFun` to `true` and be done with it.

 Similar things apply for Build-In methods, if they are enabled.
 They will fallback to their parents Build-In methods if no return value is set for them.

-To get full Relaxation support you need to implement a relaxer function and annotate it properly:
+To get full Relaxation support you need to implement a Relaxer function and annotate it properly:
 ```kotlin
 @Relaxer
 internal inline fun <reified T> relax(id: String): T {
    ...
 }
 ```
-The annotation `@Relaxer` tells KMock that a Relaxer is present and is up for usage.
+The Annotation `@Relaxer` tells KMock that a Relaxer is present and is up for usage.
 The Relaxer can be an arbitrary function but has to follow a specific signature, similar as shown above.
 The function can be either inline or not.
 The type parameter can be either `reified` or not, but must be present and used as the return value.